 This is a best prospect industry sector for this country.
 Includes a market overview and trade data

-Paraguay is the world’s largest exporter of organic sugar, second-largest producer and exporter of stevia, fifth-largest soy exporter, and ninth-largest beef exporter.
+Paraguay is the world’s largest exporter of organic sugar, second-largest producer and exporter of stevia, sixth-largest soy exporter, and eighth-largest beef exporter.

 Paraguay’s efforts to improve agricultural and livestock production present opportunities for basic inputs, such as animal genetics.
 Farmers and ranchers are aware that using quality inputs is a key factor in their operations’ profitability and have been adopting advanced production practices, providing opportunities for fertilizers, pest control, and farm equipment.

 In late 2013, the World Organization for Animal Health reinstated Paraguay’s status as a country free of Foot-and-Mouth Disease with vaccination.
 This status paves the way for Paraguay to increase beef exports, creating opportunities for U.S. meat and poultry processing equipment.
 Parts for processing equipment are also a good prospect for U.S. exports, given the need to repair existing machines.
 In 2019, the U.S. Department of Agriculture (USDA) began a re-certification process for Paraguayan beef.
 If Paraguay completes the re-certification process successfully, USDA will authorize export of Paraguayan beef to the United States.